 Cause-of-death ranking-Cause-of-death ranking (except for infants) is based on the List of 72 Selected Causes of Death.
 Cause-of-death ranking for infants is based on the List of 61 Selected Causes of Infant Death.
-The group titles Major cardiovascular diseases and Symptoms, signs, and ill-defined conditions are not ranked from the List of 72 Selected Causes, and Certain conditions originating in the perinatal period and Symptoms, signs, and ill-defined conditions are not ranked from the List of 61 Selected Causes of Infant Death.
-In addition, category titles that begin with the words "Other" or "All other" are not ranked to determine the leading causes of death.
-When one of the titles that represents a subtotal is ranked (such as Tuberculosis). its component parts (in this case, Tuberculosis of respiratory system and Other tuberculosis) are not ranked
+The group titles Major cardiovascular diseases and Symptoms, signs, and ill-defined conditions are not ranked from the List of 72 Selected Causes; and Certain conditions originating in the perinatal period and Symptoms, signs, and ill-defined condition, category titles that begin with the words "Other" or "All other" are not ranked to determine the leading causes of death.
+When one of the titles that represents a subtotal is ranked (such as Tuberculosis), its component parts (in this case, Tuberculosis of respiratory system and Other tuberculosis) are not ranked.